slash128v6/CNetBadge2018DC26/README.md

 * Download this repo and unzip in your Arduino sketch folder
 * Install the FastLED library under "Sketch/Include Library/Manage Libraries" menu.
 * Set the power switch to "USB" and connect to computer via USB.
-Note the COM port detected.
+* Note the COM port detected in Device Manager.
 * Under the "Tools/Board" menu select the “Arduino Pro or Pro Mini” option.
 * Under the "Tools/Processor" menu select “ATmega328 (5V, 16MHz)”.
 * Under the "Tools/Port" menu select the COM port detected when plugging in the board to USB.